Garden Pond Ideas

 Choosing the right plants for a pond will attract plenty of wildlife.
 Lily pads are a favourite and they add cover for frogs or fish.

-Around the edges marsh marigolds, yellow flag iris, and rushes are appreciated by wildlife and look pretty.
+Floating plants provide shade for wildlife in the centre of the pond, and then additional plants can be added around the edges.
+Consider marsh marigolds, yellow flag iris and rushes for wildlife-friendly options that look pretty.
 If you plant tall pond plants dragonfly larvae can climb the heights to dry out their new wings.

 13. Garden Fish Pond Design